mserra0/OmniSeekers/README.md

 - [References](#references)

 ## Description
+This project not only implements a swarm of omnidirectional robots but also serves as a multipurpose development platform.
+Designed to allow users to develop their own ideas affordably, this platform fosters innovation beyond its initial scope.

-This project presents an implementation of a swarm of omnidirectional robots with the aim of carrying out Search-and-Rescue tasks without the use of GPS or mapping such as SLAM.
-For this reason, we have based ourselves on exploration techniques based on Bug Algorithms, specifically on the Swarm Gradient Bug Algorithm (SGBA), presented in the article ["Minimal navigation solution for a swarm of tiny flying robots to explore an unknown environment"¹](https://www.science.org/doi/10.1126/scirobotics.aaw9710).
-The objective of this project is to present an efficient solution for the search for victims and targets in indoor environments where human access can pose a risk.
-To carry out the coverage of an extensive space in a consistent time, we have considered that the use of techniques developed in the field of Swarm Robotics is very suitable for distributing the exploration task among different entities with relatively simple objectives.
-Furthermore, this approach allows us to use affordable controllers that in other cases where computation would be more expensive.
-For the recognition of victims and the global coordination of the robots, a central server will be used from which computer vision techniques and movement control will be applied if it's necessary.
+Our project focuses on creating a swarm of omnidirectional robots for Search-and-Rescue tasks without relying on GPS or SLAM mapping.
+We use exploration techniques based on Bug Algorithms, specifically the Swarm Gradient Bug Algorithm (SGBA) presented in the article "Minimal navigation solution for a swarm of tiny flying robots to explore an unknown environment".
+The aim is to provide an efficient solution for locating victims and targets in indoor environments where human access can be risky.
+Utilizing techniques from Swarm Robotics, we distribute the exploration tasks among multiple entities with simple objectives, enabling the use of affordable controllers instead of more costly computational solutions.
+A central server, employing computer vision and movement control techniques, coordinates the robots and recognizes victims when necessary.

-We designed a 3-wheel omnidirectional robot base for our swarm of robots because it uses fewer components, is lighter in weight, and provides full mobility for the robots.
-We chose the ESP32 chipset as the robots' controller for both video transmission and robot control.
-This enables the robots to communicate with each other and the server efficiently, offering a fast and cost-effective implementation.
+We designed a 3-wheel omnidirectional robot base for our swarm, which uses fewer components, is lightweight, and offers full mobility.
+The ESP32 chipset serves as the robots' controller for video transmission and control, ensuring efficient communication with each other and the server.
+This design provides a fast and cost-effective implementation, making it an ideal foundation for further development and innovation.

 ### Structure
 * **resources**: This folder contains all the images and assets used in the README documentation to enhance visual understanding and presentation.